 - 6. Do not wear loose fitting clothing that could get caught in moving parts.
 Do not operate this machine while wearing shorts; always wear adequate protective clothing, including long pants.
 Wearing safety glasses, safety shoes, and a helmet is advisable and required by some local ordinances and insurance regulations. - 7.
 Prolonged exposure to loud noise can cause impairment or loss of hearing.
 Operator hearing protection is recommended.
 Wear a suitable hearing protective device, such as earmuffs or earplugs. - 8.
 Keep all protective shields and safety devices in place.
-If a protective shield, safety device, or decal is damaged, unusable, or missing, repair or replace it before operating the machine. - 9.
-Be sure interlock switches are functioning correctly, so the engine cannot be started unless the Forward Speed Control lever is in the NEUTRAL-PARK position, and the PTO clutch is in the DISENGAGED position.
-Also, the engine should stop if the operator lifts off the seat with either the Forward Speed Control (FSC) out of the NEUTRAL-PARK position or the PTO clutch in the ENGAGED position. - 10.
+If a protective shield, safety device, or decal is damaged, unusable, or missing, repair or replace it before operating the machine. - Be sure interlock switches are functioning correctly, so the engine cannot be started unless the Forward Speed Control lever is in the NEUTRAL-PARK position, the PTO clutch is in the DISENGAGED position, and the Parking Brake is in the ENGAGED position.
+Also, the engine should stop if the operator lifts off the seat with any one or more of these controls in the operating position: (1) Forward Speed Control (FSC) out of NEUTRAL-PARK, (2) PTO Clutch ENGAGED, or (3) Parking Brake DIS-ENGAGED. - 10.
 Handle gasoline with care.
 Gasoline is highly flammable and its vapors are explosive: - a.
 Use an approved fuel container. - b.
-Never add fuel to a running engine or hot engine (allow hot engine to cool several minutes). - c.
-Keep matches, cigarettes, cigars, pipes, open flames, or sparks away from the fuel tank and fuel container. - d.
+Never add fuel to a running engine or hot engine (allow hot engine to cool several minutes). - Keep matches, cigarettes, cigars, pipes, open flames, or sparks away from the fuel tank and fuel container. - d.
 Always fill the fuel tank outdoors using care.
 Fill to about one inch from the top of the tank.
 Use a funnel or spout to prevent spilling. - e.
-Replace the machine fuel cap and container cap securely and clean up any spilled fuel before starting the engine. - 11.
-Never attempt to make any adjustments while the engine is running, except where specifically instructed to do so.
+Replace the machine fuel cap and container cap securely and clean up any spilled fuel before starting the engine.

-12. The electrical system battery contains sulfuric acid.
+- 11. Never attempt to make any adjustments while the engine is running, except where specifically instructed to do so. - 12.
+The electrical system battery contains sulfuric acid.
 Avoid any contact with skin, eyes, and clothing.
 Keep the battery and acid out of reach of children.

 This product can expose you to chemicals including Di-(2-ethylhexyl) phthalate which is known to the State of California to cause cancer, and Di-(2-ethylhexyl) phthalate, which is known to the State of California to cause birth defects or other reproductive harm.
-For more information go to www.
-P65Warnings.ca.gov.
+For more information go to www.P65Warnings.ca.gov.